The Chinese Room: Early years (2007–2017)

-Thechineseroom's first three projects were two mods for Half-Life 2, named Antlion Soccer and Dear Esther, and a Doom 3 mod titled Conscientious Objector.
+Thechineseroom's first three projects were two mods for Half-Life 2, named Antlion Soccer and Dear Esther, and a Doom 3 mod, Conscientious Objector.
 The modding project was backed by the Arts and Humanities Research Council.
 Of these, Dear Esther became a cult hit.
 In 2009, Thechineseroom developed Korsakovia, which was a survival horror mod.

-After Korsakovia, Thechineseroom worked with Robert Briscoe to develop a remake of Dear Esther, this time as a full-fledged video game title, distributed through Valve's Steam distribution service.
+After Korsakovia, Thechineseroom worked with Robert Briscoe to develop a remake of Dear Esther, this time as a full-fledged video game, distributed through Valve's Steam distribution service.
 This stand-alone version of the mod received several IGF nominations, such as the Seamus McNally Grand Prize, Excellence in Visual Arts and Audio, and the Nuovo Award.
 It finally won for Excellence in Visual Art.
 The remake featured improved graphics, but was based on the same engine as the previous mods, Source.
 The game was released in early 2012 and reached 50,000 copies sold within one week.

 In February 2012, Thechineseroom announced that they began development on Amnesia: A Machine for Pigs, a survival horror game and indirect sequel to Amnesia: The Dark Descent.
 This project was produced by the makers of the original game, Frictional Games.

-Thechineseroom also began work on their newest title, Everybody's Gone to the Rapture alongside the development of Amnesia: A Machine for Pigs.
-During that time, on 11 June 2013, they renamed themselves from Thechineseroom to The Chinese Room, introducing a new logo.
+Thechineseroom also began work on their newest game, Everybody's Gone to the Rapture alongside the development of Amnesia: A Machine for Pigs.
+During that time, on 11 June 2013, they renamed themselves to the Chinese Room, introducing a new logo.
 The studio team partnered with Santa Monica Studio to produce Everybody's Gone to the Rapture.
-It was re-revealed at Gamescom 2013 during Sony's conference as a PlayStation 4 exclusive.
-The title was finally released on 11 August 2015.
+It was re-revealed at Gamescom 2013 during Sony's conference as a PlayStation 4 exclusive and released on 11 August 2015.

-Acquisition and expansion (2017–present)
+Acquisition and expansion (2017–2025)

-In late July 2017, The Chinese Room's directors, Dan Pinchbeck and Jessica Curry, laid off the entire staff—at that point eight people—and ditched their Brighton office for home.
+In late July 2017, the Chinese Room's directors, Dan Pinchbeck and Jessica Curry, laid off the entire staff—at that point eight people—and ditched their Brighton office for home.
 They cited the lack of ability to pay their staff during the interim between projects as the reason for the closure, and expressed their intentions that the studio itself was still running without the development team, with Pinchbeck and Curry working on prototyping and acquiring funds on their own time.
-The company released a VR title, So Let Us Melt, for Google Daydream in September, which was the final project of the former studio.
+The company released a VR game, So Let Us Melt, for Google Daydream in September, which was the final project of the former studio.
 At the time, Pinchbeck, Curry, and Andrew Crawshaw were working alone on the studio's next project, 13th Interior, which was to push away from the "walking simulator" model the studio had been known for.